Fiat Seicento: Trims/Equipment

-At launch, the Seicento was available with three trim levels; a basic 'S' with black bumpers and spartan equipment and initially the 899 cc 29 kW FIAT 100 series engine; the 'SX', which was a slight upgrade over the 'S' and included colour coded bumpers, electric windows, central locking and a sunroof.
-The 'SX' was also available as a 'Citymatic' which features clutchless manual gearchange, and a 'Sporting' with the larger FIAT FIRE series 1,108 cc 40 kW engine, 20 mm lower suspension and anti-roll bars added.
+At launch, the Seicento was available with three trim levels; a basic 'S' with black bumpers and spartan equipment and initially the 899 cc 40 PS 100 series engine; the 'SX', which was a slight upgrade over the 'S' and included colour coded bumpers, electric windows, central locking and a sunroof.
+The 'SX' was also available as a 'Citymatic' which features clutchless manual gearchange, and a 'Sporting' with the larger FIRE series 1,108 cc 40 kW engine, 20 mm lower suspension and anti-roll bars added.

 Cosmetically, this version gained 13" alloy wheels and sports seats.
 An Abarth styling kit was also available consisting of a body kit with optional Abarth 14" wheels.
 A close ratio gearbox, sill kick plates, embroidered headrests, leather gear lever and steering wheel, colour highlighted trim in the bumpers, side skirts and a spoiler also available.

 Both the 'Sporting' and the Abarths were available with ABS, air conditioning and power steering, but due to cost, not very many owners took up the options.

 In 1999, the FIRE engine was used in the special 'Suite' version, which came with air conditioning.
 A special edition called the 'Soleil' was available in some markets, which was based on the 'SX' model, but came with a full-length electrically folding fabric roof.

 In October 2000, after the update, all cars were given clear indicator lenses, with the Sporting model getting a restyled bodykit.
 Power steering was still optional on lower end Seicentos.

 A 'Michael Schumacher' edition of the Sporting, with ABS and the Abarth styling kit, was also launched at this time to celebrate the Ferrari driver's Formula One success.
 This model was almost identical to the 'Sporting' with the Abarth kit with the exception of a chrome gear lever surrounds and Michael's signature on the boot lid and side skirt.
 A limited edition plate and number was located on the passenger door.

 The model was officially withdrawn from the market in the United Kingdom in 2004, and production of right hand drive models ceased, following the arrival of the new and more practical Panda.
-The left hand drive model was facelifted, gaining a new design for the wheels, and the introduction of the new Fiat logo to the rear.
+The left hand drive model was facelifted meanwhile, gaining a new design for the wheels, and the introduction of the new Fiat logo to the rear.